nextapps-de/mikado/README.md

 ```

 <a name="view.up"></a><a name="view.down"></a>
-Move a data item/node by 1 index:
+Move a data item/node by 1 index up or down:

 ```js
 view.up(node);